Most of us drink coffee in the morning as a jumpstart. But have you ever wondered what it does to your prostate health?

 Does coffee reduce prostate cancer risk?

-An increasing number of studies have reviewed the link between coffee and prostate cancer risk.
+An increasing number of studies have reviewed the link between compounds in coffee and prostate cancer risk.
 As evidence increases. coffee is getting its share of the spotlight.

 Recently, researchers from Kanazawa University Graduate School of Medical Science in Japan tested coffee compounds against prostate cancer in mice.
 Specifically, they used cells that were resistant to standard cancer drugs, such as cabazitaxel.